iobroker-community-adapters/ioBroker.habpanel/README.md

 It notably features an embedded dashboard designer allowing to build interfaces easily right on the target device.

+## Installation
+**Important!**
+This adapter cannot be installed directly from github.
+Only from npm.

 ## Getting started

 - When accessing HABPanel for the first time on a new browser or device, you should be presented with a rather empty screen - follow the tutorial and begin by clicking (or tapping) on the top-right corner icon.